LambdaGeo/rwh-ptbr/cap06.md

     isNotEqual3 x y = not (isEqual3 x y)
 ```

 People implementing this class must provide an implementation of at least one function.
 They can implement both if they wish, but they will not be required to.
 While we did provide defaults for both functions, each function depends on the presence of the other to calculate an answer.
 If we don't specify at least one, the resulting code would be an endless loop.
 Therefore, at least one function must always be implemented.
-[15 comments](comments: show / hide)

 With `BasicEq3`, we have provided a class that does very much the same thing as Haskell's built-in `==` and `/=` operators.
 In fact, these operators are defined by a typeclass that looks almost identical to `BasicEq3`.
 The Haskell 98 Report defines a typeclass that implements equality comparison.
 Here is the code for the built-in `Eq` typeclass.
 Note how similar it is to our `BasicEq3` typeclass.
-[5 comments](comments: show / hide)

 ```haskell
 -- definido em Prelude.hs